dizukl/UKL-DIZApps/README.md

 **CAUTION:** The predefined config provided here contains a self signed certificate-key-pair for the SSL connections.
 It is highly recommended to replace the certificate/key by your own trustworthy files.

 #### Auth data
-DizApp01 can be configured to use Basic Auth or Client Cert Auth to FHIR servers.
+DizApp01 can be configured to use **Basic Auth**, **Client Cert Auth** to FHIR servers - if needed.
 - Login data for Basic Auth can be entered to the GUI but may also be predefined.
 - Login data for Client Cert Auth can only be predefined.

-Predefining auth data may especially be useful when using the app in server mode; it is mandatory when a FHIR server needs Client Cert Auth.
 The DizApp01 folder contains a subfolders named sec.
 There you find files to store the predefined auth data - if you want.
 **CAUTION:** Be careful with the access rights of the predefined auth data!

+Predefining auth data may especially be useful when using the app in server mode; it is mandatory in server mode and workstation mode when a FHIR server needs Client Cert Auth.

 ## Usage